newroyker/hw/README.md

-#Hello World
+# Hello World

+Develop and Test on your mac using OSS.
+Deploy on Databricks(cloud) using DBR.

+# Sample workflow

+* Develop and Test `udfs.py`
-* Build a `whl` and deploy to Databricks fs.
+* Build `whl` and deploy to Databricks FS
-* Deploy a `py` to Databricks workspace.
+* Deploy `flow.py` to Databricks workspace
-* Create and run a Job in Databricks.
+* Create and Run Job in Databricks